mattghali/interviewtest/q1/README.md

 ### Scenario 2
-The script `common2.py` will return the top 10 most common addresses found in an unstructure file of data such as `root.zone`.
+The script `common2.py` will return the top 10 most common addresses found in an unstructured file of data such as `root.zone`.

 ```
 mghali@ernie.int.snark.net:~/work/quantcast/q1$ ./common2.py root.zone